heavyk/Captain-Of-Industry/q-/ongoing-projets.md

 - 1 excavator copper
 - 2 excavator iron
 - dig out middle section rock to build cd4 pier
 - build 2-4 of the the 8x diesel power plant
   - brine dump
   - sws module

+### now

+- sulfur to slag for front sws
+- remove back fuel tank (only refill at fuel station)
+- not only assigned to dirt bucket
+- fertilizer for more food, for more pops
+- turn on more distillers and excess water to settlement (can potentially get rid of ones on side of city)
 - put t3 labs next to iron dump

 ### asap